ibm-apiconnect/cli/README.md

 The API Designer is the graphical design tool provided by the toolkit to support most of the capablity available via the other command lines.
-Although it's likely the most important command in the toolkit this article is going to focus on using the command line vs the designer to accomplish develop, testing, and publishing tasks.
-But, if this is your first time using the toolkit, it's good to know there's a simple graphical alternative.
+Although `apic edit` is likely the most important command in the toolkit, the intention of this article is to focus on the breath of the `apic` command line vs the desiginer to support development, testing, and publishing tasks.
+That said, if this is your first time using the toolkit, it's good to know there's a simple graphical alternative to the command lines.

 #### APIs and Applications

-The developer toolkit supports development of API proxies **and** API implementations.
+The developer toolkit supports development of API proxies and API implementations.
 In this article we'll use the term **API** for the API proxy and the term **application** for the API implementation.